Skip to main content

 • Cloud console: Open the cluster’s Sandbox runner card and watch the status badge until it shows Ready.

-• CLI: Run cwic sandbox runner get [RUNNER-ID] and look for INSTALL to be READY.
+• cwic: Run cwic sandbox runner get [RUNNER-ID] and look for INSTALL to be READY.
 For a longer view, use cwic sandbox runner describe [RUNNER-ID].

 Once the runner is Ready, anyone in your organization with a CoreWeave API access token can create sandboxes against it.
-To install the SDK, run:
+The remaining steps cover the researcher workflow: install the Python SDK, set an API token, and run a sandbox against the runner.

 Generate a CoreWeave API access token from the Tokens page in the cloud console, copy the Token Secret value, and set it as CWSANDBOX_API_KEY.
 For more information, see Manage API Access Tokens.